sphinx-doc/alabaster/README.md

         * See [the Sphinx
         docs](http://sphinx-doc.org/config.html#confval-html_sidebars) for
         details on how this setting behaves.
-        * The theme ships with a modified (improved, sidebar & complex doctree friendly) `relations.html` as well, but does not require that you enable it.

 1. If you're using either of the image-related options outlined below (logo or touch-icon), you'll also want to tell Sphinx where to get your images from.